-Suppose we want to compare the main outlet flows from two scenarios, and for both the main outlet subbasin is number 9.
-Then rch is the appropriate table, and we select this and select 9 as the Subbasin.
+In our case for both scenarios the main outlet subbasin is number 1.
+Then rch is the appropriate table, and we select this and select 1 as the Subbasin.
 Finally we select FLOW\OUTcms as the Variable.
 Now we want to add a second row to the table for the other scenario.
 A convenient way to do this is the Copy plot button.
 This copies the current row to a new row, and makes it current.
 Then all we have to do is choose a new scenario and the second row will be (almost) what we want.
 The subbasin number is cleared in the new row, to remind us that in a different scenario subbasin numbers might be different.
-We select the appropriate number, in this case 9 again.
+We select the appropriate number, in this case 1 again.

 It is also possible to move the current row up or down: this just affects the ordering of the plots in the output.
+In our case the Sim1 scenario is just a copy of the Default one, so there is no point in plotting one against the other.
+Use Delete plot to remove one of the plot rows.

-To add observed data we select an observed data file, and use the button Add observed. observed is used as the scenario name, '-' is used for Table, Sub, and HRU, and we can select a variable name from the file.
+To add observed data we select an observed data file.
+Add the data file observedFlow.csv from ExampleDataset and use the button Add observed. observed is used as the scenario name, '-' is used for Table, Sub, and HRU, and we can select a variable name from the file.
+In this case there is only one, Flow.